1,300 Bristol youngsters continue the Olympic legacy

 Youngsters will also get the chance to meet Paralympian Katrina Hart, who sprinted to a bronze medal in the 4x100m relay at London 2012.

-Members of the University’s High Performance Squad – a group of elite student athletes who receive support to fulfill their academic and sporting potential - will also be on hand to inspire participants and spot future talent.
+Members of the University’s High Performance Squad – a group of elite student athletes who receive support to fulfil their academic and sporting potential - will also be on hand to inspire participants and spot future talent.

 Designed to encourage sport participation and healthy living, the event targets young people to actively engage them in a range of activities they wouldn’t normally have the opportunity to try, from rowing to cheerleading.